raspberrypilearning/grow-a-tree/en/step_2.md

 			say [Well done!] for (2) seconds ::looks stop [this script v]
 ```
-Also included in this action is 'stop this script' - this stops everything including Tree sprite from growing so it doesn't get too big for the stage.
+Also included in this action is 'stop this script' - this stops the Tree sprite from growing so it doesn't get too big for the stage.

 'stop this script' also stops the forever block.
 It can now relax!